 Reducing time spent on ad-hoc data requests

-The Public Health Intelligence Team is responsible for providing underlying evidence across the council and Clinical Commissioning Group (CCG) in order to inform decision making.
+The Wirral Intelligence Service is responsible for providing underlying evidence across the council and Clinical Commissioning Group (CCG) in order to inform decision making.
 There can be a very mixed selection of requests – in terms of the audiences, the types of data, and the areas that are covered.
 Despite the nuances, many of the requests are at their core quite similar.

 Robbie Minshall (Public Health Commissioning Analyst) explains; “Before we used Local Insight, if one of the members of our team wanted to know about an area, we’d have to go direct to source, find the data, process it and put it in a report manually.
 But this all took time and it wasn’t replicable.
 So somebody might come and ask for something really similar – but we would still have to do the whole process all over again.”